 A few weeks ago, I discovered a beautiful little hotel further south of all the resorts called Mujib Chalets.
 The rooms are simple, there’s a rocky little beach, and the view is only of the cliffs and the sea itself.
 It is beautiful.
-So on Friday my boyfriend and I drove down only to be told that they no longer allow day access as they had problems with people harassing foreigners and leaving trash strewn everywhere.
-We were also told that as an unmarried mix-race couple (one local, one foreigner), we would not be allowed to stay in the same room!
+So on Friday my boyfriend and I drove down there, only to be told that they no longer allow day access as they had problems with people harassing foreigners and leaving trash strewn everywhere.
+We were also told that as an unmarried mix-race couple (one Jordanian, one foreigner), we would not be allowed to stay in the same room!

 I was certain there was somewhere else we could swim.
 All my friends kept telling me that accessing the beach through hotels and paid beaches was “for your own safety” or for the amenities (showers, mud).
 I insisted that we buy 9 liters of bottled water and told my boyfriend to keep driving further and further south.
 I was sure we would find something.